Get a Precision Second Opinion now!

 In a recent study of women with advanced ER positive breast cancer, combining a PD-1 inhibitor with standard chemotherapy resulted in a 34% response rate compared with only 13% for chemotherapy alone.
 More importantly, the responses from PD-1 inhibitors were very durable and had minimal side effects compared with standard chemotherapy and radiation.

 6. Patient OutcomeThe combination of palbociclib, fulvestrant, letrozole and zometa is working very well for Lisa and has resulted in a significant reduction in her disease.
 In fact, a recent PET-CT showed a reduction in many of her tumours, and she reports that it has been many years since she has felt so well.
 Additionally, Lisa was able to get some of the drugs covered through compassionate access, with the help of our cancer advocacy services.
 So, she got the treatment she needed with much less stress and without the harsh side effects and limited benefits that chemotherapy would have provided her.
 Furthermore, when these drugs stop working, she has a variety of other targeted therapies that have the potential of providing her with more time, without the damaging side effects of standard chemotherapy.

 As you can see, CTOAM’s advanced diagnostics, records review, and consultations can result in significant benefits to a patient’s outcome.
 Having access to a team of precision oncology specialists, doctors, and patient advocates can make all the difference in the outcome of your disease.

 If you or a loved one has cancer, contact us today so we can do a brief review of your medical records.
-CTOAM’s cancer experts will ensure that you have access to the most advanced tests and treatments available for your unique form of cancer – for as to home, as possible.
+CTOAM’s cancer research and patient advocacy experts will ensure that you have access to the most advanced tests and treatments available for your unique form of cancer – for as to home, as possible.

 Get a Precision Second Opinion now!